-The deadline for application is April 1, 2016 The winners will be notified and will be announced to the membership at the NEC-ISA Annual Conference.
+The scholarship deadline for application is April 1, 2017.
+The winners will be notified and will be announced to the membership at the NEC-ISA Annual Conference.

 Email application materials to: Mollie Freillicher, NEC-ISA Secretary & Scholarship Chair or Mail to: Mollie Freilicher, NEC-ISA Secretary and Scholarship Chair DCR Urban and Community Forestry, P.O.
 Box 484, Amherst, MA 01004

 NEW ENGLAND CHAPTER P.O.
 Box 435 Norwell, MA 02061 Phone: 978-844-0441